sschoenith/shellshock/README.md

 # shellshock
 Python3 Shellshock exploit script made for OSCP and HTB.
-Created this because I could not figure out how to make the nmap HTTP-shellshock.nse script do what I wanted.
+Essentially just sends a POST request to a specified uri.
+Created this because I could not figure out how to make the nmap HTTP-shellshock.nse script do what I wanted, and also could not remember the formatting.

 ## Notes
 1. Run the script with python3